 Known Issues

-The biggest AI PR reviewer has no MCP server — Qodo/PR-Agent (10.5k stars) is the most popular open-source AI code reviewer, but it doesn’t expose MCP tools.
+1. The biggest AI PR reviewer has no MCP server — Qodo/PR-Agent (10.5k stars) is the most popular open-source AI code reviewer, but it doesn’t expose MCP tools.
 It operates through GitHub webhooks, CLI commands, and IDE extensions.
-Qodo’s “agent skills” for Claude Code and Cursor are a step toward MCP-style integration, but they’re not MCP servers.
-This means the tool most developers would want to connect to their AI assistant via MCP simply isn’t available that way.
+May 2026 update: Qodo handed PR-Agent to the community (new org The-PR-Agent, Apache 2.0, external governance).
+The community transition could eventually produce an MCP server, but nothing has been announced.
+This remains the largest single gap in code review MCP coverage.

-SonarQube MCP requires JDK 21 — The SonarQube MCP server requires JDK 21+, which is a heavy dependency for teams not already running Java.
-SonarQube Cloud’s native embedded MCP (March 2026) removes this requirement, but only for Cloud customers.
+4. SonarQube MCP requires JDK 21 — The SonarQube MCP server requires JDK 21+, which is a heavy dependency for teams not already running Java.
+SonarQube Cloud’s native embedded MCP removes this requirement for Cloud customers.
 SonarQube Server users still need the JDK dependency.
 Codacy’s TypeScript-based server is lighter to deploy.

-Graphite GT MCP is beta and Graphite-locked — GT MCP only works with Graphite’s stacking workflow.
+5. Graphite GT MCP is still in beta and Graphite-locked — GT MCP only works with Graphite’s stacking workflow.
 Teams using GitHub’s native PR model, GitLab merge requests, or other branching strategies can’t use it.
-The beta status means some workflows may break.
+The beta status (unchanged since July 2025 launch) means some workflows may break.
 No open-source alternative exists for AI-driven stacked PR creation.

-Review and repository overlap is confusing — GitHub’s MCP server (28.2k stars) includes PR review tools (get_pull_request, create_review, list_reviews).
+9. Review and repository overlap is confusing — GitHub’s MCP server (28.2k stars) includes PR review tools (get_pull_request, create_review, list_reviews).
 GitLab’s official MCP includes MR management.
+Azure DevOps MCP (now official) also exposes PR operations.
 These overlap with dedicated code review MCP servers, making it unclear when developers should use the platform server vs. a specialized review server.
 The specialized servers add LLM analysis or quality gate integration, but the boundary isn’t always obvious.

 Bottom Line